In this post, I break down the steps I recommend in growing your SaaS business from the ground up to $2M ARR.

 For LeadFuze, # of leads make a lot of sense as a pricing plan differentiator, not just features.

-For project management, it might be projects… for email marketing, it might be contacts, etc.
+For project management, it might be number of projects or clients managed… for email marketing, it might be contacts or emails sent, etc.

 Identifying the Right Customers